Scribz Riley

-Scribz Riley (born 25 August 1993) is an English Grammy Award-winning producer, songwriter, singer, and rapper from London, England.
-His real name is Michael Orabiyi, and he is sometimes credited as Mike "Scribz" Riley or Mike Riley.
+Michael Orabiyi (born 25 August 1993), known professionally as Scribz Riley, is a British record producer, songwriter, singer, and rapper from London, England.
+He is sometimes credited as Mike "Scribz" Riley or Mike Riley.
 He is the brother of singer-songwriter Talay Riley.
 He has collaborated on Grammy-winning projects and worked with artists including Khalid, Cardi B, Kehlani, H.E.R, Kendrick Lamar, Chris Brown, Tove Lo, Ella Mai, and Wiley.

 Early life

 Born and raised in East London, Michael initially played the piano in church for his older brother, singer-songwriter Talay Riley.
 Later he began freestyling over grime beats while attending St. Bons Secondary School & YAP Youth Club.
 He also attended the Identity School of Acting, but gravitated to a music career instead.
 He was associated with Mucky Wolfpack, the E3 crew headed by God's Gift, meanwhile learning studio craft by attending sessions for the label Alwayz Recording with his older brother Talay Riley.